Jerry-Mang/jerry-infrastructure-lab/projects/ruijie-es226-vlan-trunk-troubleshooting.md

 Trunk
 Allowed VLANs 10,20,50,60

-As a result, VLAN20 traffic from IPC devices could not reach the CCTV network.
+As a result, VLAN20 tagged traffic could not traverse the uplink between the ES226 and Cisco Catalyst switch.

 ### Resolution